Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Admissibility of positive control operator

 for all $x\in X_+$ and $\la>-\alpha$.
-Thus, $(A,B)$ is $L^1$-admissible (cf. Corollary \ref{CBR}). \end{proof} \begin{remark} The above result shows that if the state space $X$ is an $AL$-space and $\T$ is positive and left-invertible, then every positive control operator $B$ is $L^1$-admissible. \end{remark}
+Thus, $(A,B)$ is $L^1$-admissible (cf. Corollary \ref{CBR}). \end{proof} \begin{remark} The above result can be regarded as the counterpart of \cite[Thm.
+5.2.2]{TW} in the Banach lattice setting.
+More precisely, it shows that if the state-space $X$ is an $AL$-space and $\T$ is positive and left-invertible, then every positive control operator $B$ is $L^1$-admissible. \end{remark}

 \begin{example} Let us consider the following transport equation